muskaansatsangi/API-Traffic-Project/README.md

 - Combined live traffic data from the TomTom Traffic API with weather data from the Open-Meteo API
 - Retrieved weather conditions including rain probability, wind gusts, and visibility
 - Calculated an overall travel risk score using traffic, weather, and rush-hour conditions
-- Displayed travel conditions on interactive Folium maps
+- Visualized travel conditions on interactive Folium maps
 - Generated a simple travel recommendation based on current conditions

 ### Tech Stack